nickodelab/nicopixel/src/pages/articles/building-apps-with-meteor/index.md

 - `blaze-html-templates` and `static-html` are Meteor packages and not npm packages
 - Compilation is one of several key features that make Meteor packages more powerful than npm packages

-### Keypoints in Meteor
-- The entry point for both client and server JavaScript is determined by the `meteor.mainModule` section in package.json
-- `imports/api` This is a sensible place to store API-related files for the application.
-- `methods` write to collections
-- `publications` read from collections
-- `meteor add react-meteor-data` install this meteor package to use data from a Meteor collection inside a React component
-- `meteor mongo` access to the meteor mongo console

 ### `accounts-ui` package
 - `meteor add accounts-ui accounts-password` meteor comes with an accounts system and a drop-in login user interface that lets you add multi-user functionality to your app in minutes.
 (Login only with Blaze).
 You have a lot of features included in this package.
 For example Facebook or Google account Login [docs accounts-ui](https://docs.meteor.com/packages/accounts-ui.html)